Abhinav-2223/workshops/ml_aspire2a/README.md

 To access Aspire2A, follow these steps to set up your NSCC user account:

-1. Ensure you are NTU network: connected on `NTUSecure` or via [VPN](https://vpngate-student.ntu.edu.sg/global-protect/getsoftwarepage.esp)
+1. Ensure you are on the NTU network (ie. connected on `NTUSecure`):

+    > Outside of NTU?
+You must first connect to the NTU network [VPN](https://vpngate-student.ntu.edu.sg/global-protect/getsoftwarepage.esp)
+    > and then connect to [Aspire2A via Jumphost (NTU Intranet Page)](https://entuedu.sharepoint.com/teams/ntuhpcusersgroup2/SitePages/Using-NTU-JumpHost-to-NSCC-ASPIRE-2A.aspx).
+    > Exactly how to do this is left as an exercise for the reader.

 2. Going to [NSCC Users Page](https://user.nscc.sg/saml/) to register for Aspire2A access.
 3. Set a password for your user account by [Following the NSCC Entrollment guide](https://help.nscc.sg/wp-content/uploads/2024/05/NSCC-UserEnrollmentGuide-v0.1.pdf)